Township Board of Supervisors

 The Township Board of Supervisors plays the central role in the township government.
 3 Township Supervisors govern the board.
 Board members are elected for a 6-year term with at least one position on the ballot at each election (every two years).
 To serve as a Township Supervisor, an individual must be a registered voter and a resident of the township for at least one year before the election.
 The powers given to a Township Supervisor (and other elected officials) are per the Pennsylvania Commonwealth’s Second Class Township Code law.

 What do Township Supervisors do?

 “An elected Township Supervisor is responsible for deciding issues of public safety, spending, growth management, zoning, roads and streets, code enforcement, environment and how to pay for it all.”
-(Source: the Pennsylvania State Association of Township Supervisors) They are the legislative body for the Township that sets policy, enacts and enforces ordinances and resolutions, adopt budgets and levying taxes, approve expenditures and hire employees.
+(Source: the Pennsylvania State Association of Township Supervisors) They are the legislative body for the Township that sets policy, enacts and enforces ordinances and resolutions, adopt budgets and levies taxes, approve expenditures, and hire employees.

 Our current Board of Township Supervisors are:

 Matthew A. Treon, Chairman (term expires, Jan 2, 2024)

 Joseph D. Claar, Vice-Chairman (term expires, Jan 2, 2022)